Zero Install

 $ sh setup.sh

-The script currently (0.1-pre) does the following:
+The script currently (0export 0.1) does the following:

 1. Runs gpg --import on each GPG key in the archive, adding the keys that signed the feeds to your key-ring.